-HERBICIDES: Within 50 ft. of a stream, only cut-stump and localized treatments using practically non-toxic or Slightly toxic formulations of glyphosate, imazapyr, and Escort can be used up to the waters edge.
+Herbicides : Within 50 ft. of a stream, only cut-stump and localized treatments using practically toxic or Slightly toxic formulations of glyphosate, imazapyr, and Escort can be used up to the waters edge.
 Highly Toxic and very highly toxic (to fish) herbicides will not be used in this zone.
 Triclopyr (Garlon 4) may be used only more than 100 ft. from streams or water.
 See Table 111-1: Buffer width to Minimize Impacts on non-target Resources.
-(Transmission Vegetation Management EIS)

-RIPARIAN SALMON: BPA, county, or private lands, within 61 m (200 ft.) of a listed salmon stream.
-Available: all manual, and biological treatments, except grazing.
+(Transmission Vegetation Management EIS) Riparian T&E RIPARIAN SALMON : BPA, county, or private lands, within 61 m (200 ft.) of a listed salmon stream.
+Available: all manual, spot and localized herbicide, and biological treatments, except grazing.
 On slopes less than 20% there will be no disturbance within 35ft. of the stream or wetland.
 On slopes greater than 20% there will be no disturbance within the buffer.

-Herbicides: No herbicides within 200 feet from the waters edge.
+Herbicides : No herbicides within 200 feet from the waters edge.
+From 100 to 200 feet away for stream or water, Escort, clopyralid, imazapyr, practically toxic or Slightly toxic formulations of glyphosate, and triclopyr (Garlon 3A) can be used.
+Highly Toxic and very Highly toxic (to fish) herbicides will not be used in this zone.
+Glyphosate, and triclopyr (Garlon 3A) can be used.
 See Table 111-1: Buffer width to Minimize Impacts on non-target Resources.
 (Transmission Vegetation Management EIS)